catalyst/totara-mod_workbook/README.md

 # Totara Workbook activity

-See https://github.com/catalyst/totara-mod_workbook/wiki for overview and help ;)
+See https://github.com/catalyst/totara-mod_workbook/wiki for overview and help

 #### Credits
 * Contributed to the open source community through development commissioned by Customs New Zealand :)
 * Developed and maintained by the Catalyst IT Elearning team (https://catalyst.net.nz)
+* Workbook icon made by Madebyoliver (http://www.flaticon.com/authors/madebyoliver) from www.flaticon.com